-Often those who struggle with their mental demons refrain seeking help because of certain taboos in our society.
-Only a few out of those who struggle with mental illness look for professional help but then get confused between whom to contact whether a Psychologist or a Psychiatrist.
-This dilemma is not just limited to the ones facing issues with mental wellness, rather a majority of folks around us are unaware of the difference between Psychologist and Psychiatrist.
-Generally, most of us would regard them as peculiar professionals with a diversified knowledge about the human mind, behaviours and personalities.
-If you lack the knowledge regarding the major differences between these two, here is a blog to walk you through the insights of both these professions.
+Often those who struggle with their mental demons refrain from seeking help because of certain taboos in our society.
+Only a few out of those who struggle with mental illness look for professional help but then get confused about whom to contact whether a Psychologist or a Psychiatrist.
+This dilemma is not just limited to the ones facing issues with mental wellness, rather a majority of folks around us are unaware of the difference between Psychologists and Psychiatrists.
+Generally, most of us would regard them as peculiar professionals with a diversified knowledge about the human mind, behaviors, and personalities.
+If you lack the knowledge regarding the major differences between these two, here is a blog to walk you through the major differences between psychologists vs psychiatrist

 Related Read: How to Become a Clinical Psychologist?